What UK tax do I pay on my overseas pension?

 Marie is resident in the UK because she spends more than 183 days here each year.
 She is also deemed domiciled in the UK, having been resident in the UK for more than 15 of the previous 20 tax years.
 This means the French pension is taxable in the UK under UK domestic law.

-The French tax should be reclaimed from the French tax authority – it cannot be used for a foreign tax credit claim in the UK (see What happens if foreign tax has been deducted from my overseas pension? below).
+The French tax should be reclaimed from the French tax authority – it cannot be used for a foreign tax credit claim in the UK (see the heading Double tax relief below).

 Article 21